Last Updated on August 12, 2022

 Plants of all types need water regardless of soil quality and outside temperature.

 However, these factors along with size of the plants, location of the garden and exposure to sunlight play a critical role in deciding the watering needs of your garden.
+You may also benefit from a water filtration system.

 Ideally, you should water your garden early in the morning when the temperature is relatively lower and the ground is still moist due to the dew.
 And finally, gardens need water throughout the year.